pivotal/docs-tap/cli-plugins/apps/getting-started/configuration.hbs.md

 ## Suppressing color with --no-color flag

-Most Tanzu Apps Plug-in commands have emojis and colored output.
+Most Apps Plug-in commands have emojis and colored output.
 In some cases, color, emojis, and other characters are not needed, such as for automated scripting, or where the misinterpretation of these features by a terminal could result in a poor user experience.
 Use the `--no-color` flag to suppress color, emojis, and animation.